Furcifer bifidus

-Furcifer bifidus is a species of chameleon that is endemic to Madagascar.
+Furcifer bifidus, also known as the fork-nosed chameleon, is a species of chameleon that is endemic to Madagascar.
 It was described by Alexandre Brongniart in 1800.
 The International Union for Conservation of Nature have ranked this species of chameleon as Least Concern.

+A female at LLL Reptiles, a reptile store in Henderson, Nevada.

+Front view of a male's horns at LLL Reptiles, a reptile store in Las Vegas.

 Distribution and habitat

 Furcifer bifidus is found in east Madagascar, and there is no known type locality.
 According to the International Union for Conservation of Nature (IUCN), it can be found over an area of 35368 sqkm, and is therefore ranked as a Least Concern species of animal, although it is exposed to many threats.
 It can be found on the east of Madagascar north after the Mangoro River, and as far as Daraina and Marojejy National Park (Marojejy Massif).
 It has been found at a highest of 700 m above sea level.
 The two major threats to the Furcifer bifidus are logging for commercial reasons and the slash-and-burn method in agriculture.
 The species has been listed as protected.